comprna/reorientexpress/README.md

 </pre>
 #### Mapped

-Takes a file with the same format as experimental and also a paf file with the following shape:
+Takes a file with the same format as experimental and also a PAF file with the following format:

 <pre>
 0M1I3M2D4M3D1M1D10M4I11M1D25M1D6M1D10M1D10M